apache/sling-samples/org.apache.sling.graphql.samples.website/README.md

 ## How to run this

-As this is early days, some assembly is required:
+This is early days, some assembly is required:

 * Build the [GraphQL Core](https://github.com/apache/sling-org-apache-sling-graphql-core/) module
 * Build the [Sling Kickstart](https://github.com/apache/sling-org-apache-sling-kickstart) module